build-trust/ockam/tools/scripts/release/cdp/cdp_proposal.md

 ## Goals

 - A build pipeline comprised of decoupled, idempotent stages.
-- Automated creation of releasable artifacts.
+- Automated creation of releasable artifacts, that we can test as if they are released.
 - Maintenance of Changelogs derived from git history.
 - Real time status notification and error alerting.